Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 **2. Redirecting users to another page via JavaScript**

+**Context:**

-- **Context:** As part of the quiz, it was essential for the users to be directed to the Score page on the BMS once the quiz had been completed.
+As part of the quiz, it was essential for the users to be directed to the **Score Page** on the BMS once the quiz had been completed.
 Initially, the following JS syntax was used:

 |JS Statement|
 |------|
 | window.location(“/quizEnd.html”); |

-Running this page locally hosted port (Port: 5500) successfully directed to the score page once the game was completed.
+Running this page on a locally hosted port (Port: 5500) successfully directed to the score page once the game was completed.
 However, this code continually produced an error when the site was deployed to the live published page, via Github.com.

+**Reason:**

-- **Reason:** This bug was arising as the code was running on the local repository and therefor was able to run the local quizEnd.html file.
+This bug was arising as the code was running on the local repository and therefore was able to run the local /quizEnd.html file.

+**Fix:**

-- **Fix:** This error was resolved by changing the pathway of the page to redirect to.
+This error was resolved by changing the pathway of the page to redirect to.
 To do this, the following code was used and redirected to the official deployed URL:

 |JS Statement|
 |------|